scottzach1/Project-Beans/project_requirement/project-requirement.md

 ## 1. Introduction

 For rockets ranging from NASAs Saturn V to an amateur rocket enthusiasts first rocket, stability is a desirable.
 The method in which stable flight is achieved varies to a large degree, but can be divided into two basic categories.
 The most common being passively stabilized rockets.
 These maintain a stable flight due to passive aerodynamic features, an example being fins that give the rocket a stabilizing rotation (similar to the effect of rifling on a bullet).
 The simplicity of a passive system is appealing but any error introduced to the system can cause an unwanted flight trajectory.
 Some examples of sources of error include, unexpected wind or a fin of differing size that is not accounted for.
 The second category is an active control system.
 Onboard electronics can be used to achieve active course correction.
 Error in the rockets trajectory can be mitigated in a way that passive systems cannot.
 The drawbacks of this are the complexity and large overhead introduced when constructing the rocket.

 Our customer is one day hoping to launch a rocket from a weather balloon at approximately 70,000ft.
 This will require an active control system.
 This project aims to covering the need for an active control system.
 Existing off-the-shelf avionics packages for amateur rocketry enthusiasts are available, but our customer finds them lacking.
 This is due to limited functionality and with most packages not open source, so they cannot be reprogrammed.
 This project aims to improve on an existing attempt at this control system, completed in 2018, and is working along side other teams to ensure all aspects are covered.

 ### Client

 Our client for this project is Andre Geldenhuis.
 Andre is a rocket enthusiast who is part of the NZ Rocketry Association.
-As of writing this, the contact email is "andre.geldenhuis@vuw.ac.nz" and throughout the project, the team can also contact Andre via a live text chat (Mattermost) channel.
+As of writing this this contact email is "andre.geldenhuis@vuw.ac.nz", and throughout the project the team can also contact Andre via a live text chat (Mattermost Customer channel).

 ### 1.1 Purpose

-The purpose of this system is to control a rocket in flight while being open source and accessible so that it can be used in the amateur rocketry community.
+The purpose of this system is to create a rocket which can be controlled in flight while being open source and accessible, so that it can be further used in the amateur rocketry community.

 ### 1.2 Scope

 The objective is to deliver an avionics system that will allow stable controlled flight while simultaneously logging and broadcasting data.
 This system must improve on the existing avionics package created by a team in 2018 for Andre.
 There is no requirement on height or flight time, only to demonstrate controlled flight.
-The flight data must be logged to an onboard SD card, and the broadcast data must be accessed realtime by a onsite personal computer.
+The flight data must be logged to an onboard SD card, and the broadcast data must be accessed in real-time by an onsite personal computer.
 The broadcast data must include the GPS position of the rocket.
 The rocket will use C or D class solid fuel engines.
 The improvements on the 2018 avionics package are the reduction in onboard PCB size, and reliability in the field.
 To be considered more reliable the avionics package will have to initialize and launch on the first attempt, the package must also not have loose wires or bare electronics.
+This also involves having a robust code package to support this.

 ### 1.3 Product overview

 #### 1.3.1 Product perspective

 There is no specific larger system that this system will be part of.
 Rather this is intended to bring the goals of our customer closer and to add to the body of knowledge in the amateur rocketry community.
 Our client is aiming to one day launch rockets from a weather balloon.
 This will require a system that can launch and achieve stable flight from a platform.
 This will require an active system.
 This project is creating and ensuring soundness of active control system that can be adapted in the future for this goal.

 This project is open source, allowing the final product to be tweaked and repurposed by the community.
 This adds longevity to the project after it is officially ended.
 This can benefit the customers as this may result in further development by the community.

 A similar open source project has been undertaken in 2018 for our customer.
-This project will used the existing projects resources and improve the system.
+This project will use the existing projects resources and improve on the system.

 #### 1.3.2 Product functions